 Introduction to the central questions in comparative politics.
 Fundamental differences in the organization of states, democratic political institutions (presidentialism versus parliamentarianism, for example), and domestic social forces (for example, social capital, ethnic versus nonethnic identities).
 The impact of political organization on economic performance and social peace.

 Measuring religiosity and how or if religious participation affects political participation.
 The role of the church as a political institution.
 Religious leaders as political leaders.
 Emphasis on religion in American politics.

 POLS 400 Senior Thesis

 Gaskins, Ben, Jason Barabas, and Jennifer Jerit.
-2019.
+2020.
 “Qualitative Quotes: The Prevalence and Effects of Survey Respondent Exemplars in Political News Coverage.”
-Forthcoming at The International Journal of Press/Politics.
+The International Journal of Press/Politics 25(1): 96–114.

 Beard, T. Randolph, Robert B. Ekelund Jr., George S. Ford, Ben Gaskins, & Robert D. Tollison.
 2013.
 “Secularism, Religion, and Political Choice in the United States.”
 Politics & Religion 6(4): 753 – 777.

 BA in Political Science and Music, Furman University (2006)